Imhaet/Debian/README.md

 - [x] **Screen Brightness with NVIDIA drivers**

 * After installing the NVIDIA drivers, you won't be able to change the screen brightness.
-To fix this we need to edit the Xorg configuration file `/etc/X11/xorg.conf`again by adding the following line:
+To fix this we need to edit the Xorg configuration file `/etc/X11/xorg.conf` again by adding the following line under the `Screen` section:

 `Option         "RegistryDwords" "EnableBrightnessControl=1;"`